Northland, Wellington: National Poetry Collection

-The National Poetry Collection is kept in Woburn Road.
+The Poetry Archive of New Zealand Aotearoa Charitable Trust developed by Michael O'Leary and Dr Niel Wright is located in Woburn Road.

 History

 Orangikaupapa

 The Orangikaupapa Block (or Orangi-Kaupapa) on the hill directly opposite the main entrance to the Botanical Gardens was a small Ngāti Awa village where there was "considerable settlement".
 Population in the 1886 census: 53 males and 48 females.
 In the 1892 census it had doubled to 110 males and 102 females It was also known as Cliff Pa.
 In the early 20th century the hill was known for a time as Wireless Hill and is now Te Ahumairangi.

 Near the top of the road there were 80 acres of potato gardens belonging to Te Matehou of Pipitea.